FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Setup_Page.md

 ## Stream types and associated options

-Modules blocs are caracterized by their stream type.
+Modules blocs are characterized by their stream type.
 In spatial audio, audio streams can be of different natures, as seen in the [Spatialisation Technology]() section.

 Stream types and their options are :
 + **Channel-based** : most common used bloc where one channel correspond to one speaker or one microphone.